 Agroecology In Action

 This starts with the soil.
 Soil is the foundation for a healthy farm.
 Not only is it the vehicle by which our plants receive a majority of the nutrients they need to grow and thrive, but it is also crucial to the larger ecosystem in which we operate.
 For this reason, we employ various low-impact practices to minimize tilling and aeration of the soil.
-By reducing our tilling we also reduce CO2 releases, erosion, compaction of the soil pore space and in turn mitigate other negative consequences such as weed seed germination, disruption of mycorrihzal interactions and decreased microbe populations.
+By reducing our tilling we also reduce release of CO2, erosion, compaction of the soil pore spaces.
+In turn we mitigate other negative consequences such as weed seed germination, disruption of mycorrihzal interactions and decreased microbe populations.
 The result: less weeds, richer healthier soil and higher yields.

 In addition, each spring we test our soil to develop an informed approach to amending, determining cover crops, and where/when to plant various vegetables.
 In agricultural systems, only one nutrient or environmental condition can limit plant growth at a given time, therefore, knowing what factors we are faced with early on provides us with a running start to last throughout the season.
 This also supplies us with a parameter to measure our practices by from year to year.